Liberty and Freedom (a Foundation)

 One of the main issues with many of the news media today is that they are biased.
 The main bias seems to be political, where the news is filtered and slanted to favor a more conservative or liberal view.
 In addition, some of the so-called news media outlets spout extremist views and conspiracy theories as if they were actual news.

-The main underlying issues with the news business today are money and politics.
+Today, the main underlying problems with the news media are money and politics.
 Many news outlets are just in it for profit or are using the news to promote the political agenda of their owners.
 If a news outlet is trying to make money, then it wants to please its sponsors and audience, so it reports the news in a way that they want.
 Some so-called news outlets today want to promote some political agenda, usually that of the owners, but they could also be pandering to the political beliefs of their audience.

 I read about one study that tested people on how well they were informed about the news.
 They found that on average and when adjusting for other factors, individuals who did not watch any cable news shows were better informed than the individuals who watched one certain cable news channel.